-Hard-Anodized Aluminium Pressure Cooker has an anodized aluminium body.
-Electric current is passed through the aluminium dipped in a chemical solution to create a durable, corrosion-resistant surface.
+Hard-Anodized Aluminium Pressure Cooker has an anodized aluminum body.
+Electric current is passed through the aluminum dipped in a chemical solution to create a durable, corrosion-resistant surface.
 They are comparatively more expensive than stainless steel and harder too.
 They heat evenly and are also easy to clean as the anodized layer has slightly better stick resistance.
 But, they are not dishwasher friendly.
-Also, over a period of time, the anodized layer may peel off exposing the aluminium underneath.
+Also, over a period of time, the anodized layer may peel off exposing the aluminum underneath.
 At this point, you may have to discard the cooker and buy a new one.

 Pressure cookers are available in a wide range of capacities varying from 1 to 22 litres.
 What to choose depends entirely on your cooking habits and the number of family members.
 Depending on the usage pattern, you may need to have 2 or 3 cookers in your kitchen.
 The below table gives a rough indication of what a family would need.
 But ensure that you buy at least one cooker in a larger size to cater to guests.

 |1-2 litres||1-3 people|